 - Check that shared shower facilities are clean.
 If they are not clean, shower at home.

 If you have surgery planned, tell your health care provider if:

 - You have had a MRSA infection before

 Methicillin-resistant Staphylococcus aureus; Hospital-acquired MRSA (HA-MRSA)

 Fishman N, Calfee DP.
 Prevention and control of health care-associated infections.
-In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+In: Goldman L, Schafer AI, eds.Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 290.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 290.

 Que YA, Moreillon P. Staphylococcus aureus (including staphylococcal toxic shock).
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Principles and Practice of Infectious Diseases.
 7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 195.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2009:chap 195.

-Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial Team.